 Other Types of Fares

-Airlines typically sell airfares by one-way or round trip.
-Most general travelers end up with an airline's published fares, which can now vary greatly over time.
+Airlines typically sell airfares by a one way or round trip.
+Most travelers end up with an airline's published fares (or regular fares), which can vary greatly over time.
 These are the most expensive.

 However, airlines also offer other fares, including negotiated fares (typically with companies or government agencies).
 An example might be military fares, as well as consolidated fares.
 Consolidated fares are typically offered through third-party providers (or consolidators).

 Excursion fares are another type of discounted airline fares.
-Excursion fares are typically cheaper than full fare, but also have restrictions, such as weekend stays, advanced purchase, and times of the year when you can use them.
+Excursion fares are typically cheaper than full fare, but also have restrictions, such as weekend stays, advance purchase, and times of the year when you can use them.

 Unrestricted fares (sometimes known as full fare) are the most expensive fares offered for a route and typically provide the most flexibility and options.
 They may be the only fares available on the day of travel or under short notice.
 Many business travelers frequently fly on unrestricted fares because they schedule at the last minute or have business travel needs that require additional flexibility.